Truvada Tablets is a brand of medicine containing the active ingredients tenofovir disoproxil fumarate - emtricitabine.

 Your doctor will tell you how much TRUVADA to take and how often to take it.
 You will also find this information on the label of your medicine container.

 Because your medicine helps to control your condition, but does not cure it, you will need to take TRUVADA every day.
+If you are taking TRUVADA to reduce the risk of HIV-1 infection, take TRUVADA every day for the period of time as prescribed by your doctor.

 Do not stop taking TRUVADA without first talking to your doctor.